-Entity FIPS 140-1/2 Hardware or Software Generated in Level Entity Module CA 3 Hardware Yes Time Stamp Authority 3 Hardware Yes OCSP Responder 3 Hardware Yes RA 2 Hardware Yes Human Subscriber 1 for Class 1 Software for Class 1 Yes Signature 2 for Class 2 &3 Hardware for Class 2&3 Human Subscriber 1 for Class 1 Software for Class 1 No Requirement Encryption 2 for Class 2 &3 Hardware for Class 2 &3 Device/System 2 for Class 3 Software for Class 2 Yes Hardware for Class 3 Document Signer 2 for Class 3 Software for Class 2 Yes Hardware for Class 3
+Entity FIPS 140-1/2 Level Hardware or Software Generated in Entity

+Module

+CA 3 Hardware Yes

+Sub-CA 3 Hardware Yes

+Time Stamp Authority 3 Hardware Yes

+Code Signing 2 Hardware Yes

+OCSP Responder 3 Hardware Yes

+RA 2 Hardware Yes

+Human Subscriber 1 for Class 1 Software for Class 1 Yes

+Signature 2 for Class 2 & 3 Hardware for Class 2 & 3

+Human Subscriber 1 for Class 1 Software for Class 1 No Requirement

+Encryption 2 for Class 2 & 3 Hardware for Class 2 & 3

+SSL 2 for Class 3 Software for Class 2 Yes

+Hardware for Class 3

+Device/System 2 for Class 3 Software for Class 2 Yes

+Hardware for Class 3

+Document Signer 2 for Class 3 Software for Class 2 Yes

+Hardware for Class 3

-For CA key pair generation, multiparty controls are used as specified in Section 5.2.2.
-CA creates a verifiable audit trail for key pair generation as per the security requirements Procedures that are followed and the same will be documented.
+Multiparty controls are used by CA for key pair generation, as specified in Section 5.2.2.

+CA creates a verifiable audit trail for CA key pair generation as per the security requirements Procedures that are followed and the same will be documented.
 The process is validated by an Auditor.

-6.1.2 Private Key Delivery to Subscriber
+6.1.2.
+Private Key Delivery to Subscriber

-The subscriber private key is generated by the end subscriber and hence there is no delivery to the end subscribers.
-In the case of hardware-based tokens or smart cards, pre-formatted tokens are sent to the subscribers and the associated PIN is sent by an out-of-band process.
+The subscriber private key is generated by the end subscriber and hence there is no delivery to the end Subscribers.
+In the case of hardware-based tokens or smart cards, pre-formatted tokens are sent to the Subscribers and the associated PIN is sent by an out-of-band process.
 The end user then uses the token and the client software provided to him to generate and store the private key and also initiates an online session with the CA server for certificate generation.

-6.1.3 Public Key Delivery to Certificate Issuer
+6.1.3.
+Public Key Delivery to Certificate Issuer

-End-user subscribers generate PKCS#10 requests containing their public key and send it to the CA. This is accomplished using the client software which initiates an online session with the CA server and delivers the signed certificates to the subscriber.
+End-user Subscribers generate a PKCS#10 request containing their public key and send it to the CA. This is accomplished using the client software which initiates an online session with the CA server and delivers the signed certificates to the subscriber.
 The online session is secured by SSL.

-6.1.4 CA Public Key Delivery to Relying Parties
+6.1.4.
+CA Public Key Delivery to Relying Parties

-CA makes its Public Keys available to Relying Parties in the repository available at https://www.certificate.digital/digital-repository/
+CA makes its Public Keys available to Relying Parties in the repository available at www.e-mudhra.com

-6.1.5 Key Sizes
+6.1.5.
+Key Sizes